mtolly/onyx/songs/dream-theater/the-glass-prison/README.md

 Notes:

-  * Chart confidence: *medium-high*.
-Written to Portnoy's DVD (which is not quite the same as the recorded take).
+  * Drums confidence: *medium-high*.
+Aided by Portnoy's DVD, but the footage is not quite the same as the recorded take.